 We were very fortunate to have as our new chairman Chris Backshall who sadly passed away last year.
 Chris was an efficient and popular chairman, who found many interesting speakers, and often would fill in at short notice giving talks himself.

-The only two founder members still in the society are Olwen and myself.
+The only three founder members still in the society are Joan Jones, Olwen and myself.
 Olwen used to attend with her friend Sybil Pugh who was our next door neighbour.
 It is very sad that many of our members have passed on.
 Some of the other founder members were David and Rosemary Jones, Herb and Betty Evans, Chris and Don Wade, Mary Roberts, Stan Brown, Harry Boden and his first wife May and later with his second wife Kay, and Irene who pronounced her name the French way Iren.

 Over the years we have had many interesting speakers and one or two not so interesting speakers.
 Being a native of Welshpool I remember not so long ago really looking forward to hearing a speaker talking about the town, but was sadly very disappointed.